apache/skywalking/docs/en/setup/backend/endpoint-grouping-rules.md

   ...
 ```

-   We highly recommend using the default config, the custom config would be considered as part of the match rules (regex pattern).
+   We highly recommend using the default config, the custom config (`x-sw-endpoint-name-match-rule/x-sw-endpoint-name-format`) would be considered as part of the match rules (regex pattern).
    We provide some cases in `org.apache.skywalking.oap.server.core.config.group.openapi.EndpointGroupingRuleReader4OpenapiTest`, you could validate your custom config as well.

-1. Put the OpenAPI definition documents into folder `openapi-definitions`, SkyWalking could read all documents or documents in subfolders from it, so you can organize these documents by yourself.
+1. Put the OpenAPI definition documents into directory `openapi-definitions`, SkyWalking could read all documents or documents in this subDirectorys from it, you can organize these documents by yourself.
+Recommend using the service name as the subDirectory name then you are not necessary to set `x-sw-service-name`.
 For example:
   ```
 ├── openapi-definitions
-│   ├── serviceA-api-v1
+│   ├── serviceA
 │   │   ├── customerAPI-v1.yaml
 │   │   └── productAPI-v1.yaml
-│   └── serviceB-api-v2
+│   └── serviceB
 │       └── productAPI-v2.yaml
 ```
 3. Turn the feature on by setting the `Core Module` configuration `${SW_CORE_ENABLE_ENDPOINT_NAME_GROUPING_BY_OPAENAPI:true}`